 For urban dwellers, compact edible gardens or a few potted herbs can make a dramatic difference in our culinary experience.
 After growing a bit of lettuce on our back porch, my children now prefer it to the store-bought variety.

-A verdant tree, like a Fiddle Fig Leaf, or a small rock garden of collected stones or a terrarium can help set the mind at ease after a hectic day.
+A leafy tree, like a Fiddle Fig Leaf, or a small rock garden of collected stones or a terrarium can help set the mind at ease after a hectic day.

 6. A dose of nature can enhance energy and performance.